m0euk/RDS-Bridge/README.md

 (VB-Cable or VAC on Windows, BlackHole on macOS), choose **MPX Stream**, pick that input, and press **Start MPX**.
 Tuning and the RF spectrum stay in your SDR software; RDS Bridge decodes the composite it's sent — showing PS, PI, PTY, RadioText, clock and AF, with the composite spectrum and 57k constellation live.
-When you retune to another station it detects the new PI and clears the previous station automatically (there's also a manual **reset** button).
+When you retune, RDS Bridge detects the break in the composite (the pilot drops and recovers) and clears the previous station automatically — promptly, and even if the new station shares the old one's PI (there's also a manual **reset** button).

 The composite path must run at **192 kHz** end to end.
 The RDS subcarrier sits at 57 kHz, so a lower rate — a virtual cable left at its 48 kHz default is the usual culprit — loses it: the pilot and the